Caster/Beamer-TUe/README.md

 LaTeX telling you so).
 In that case, you probably need to install the TU/e font in such a way that LaTeX can use it.
 On Linux and Mac, you can do so as follows below.
-On Windows, refer to [the Windows subsection](#font-installation-on-windows-miktex).
+On Windows, refer to [the Windows subsection](#font-installation-on-windows-MiKTeX).
 If you encounter a problem, do not hesitate to open an [issue](https://github.com/Caster/Beamer-TUe/issues).
 In case there is a problem with Beamer-TUe, you are welcome to open a [pull request](https://github.com/Caster/Beamer-TUe/pulls).